surniaulula/wpsso-strip-schema-microdata/readme.txt

 <p><strong>Are you using <a href="https://wordpress.org/plugins/wpsso-schema-json-ld/">the WPSSO JSON extension</a> (recommended) and would like to <em>cleanup</em> the Schema Microdata from your theme templates?</strong></p>

 <p>The WPSSO Strip Schema Microdata (WPSSO SSM) extension removes unwanted Schema Microdata markup from the webpage body, leaving Schema JSON-LD markup and Schema meta tags in the head section untouched.
-WPSSO SSM filters the webpage content dynamically, allowing you to activate/deactivate the plugin to enable/disable the removal of Schema Microdata.</p>
+WPSSO SSM filters the webpage content dynamically, allowing you to activate / deactivate the plugin to enable / disable the removal of Schema Microdata.</p>

 <blockquote>
 <p><strong>Prerequisite</strong> &mdash; WPSSO Strip Schema Microdata (WPSSO SSM) is an extension for the <a href="https://wordpress.org/plugins/wpsso/">WordPress Social Sharing Optimization (WPSSO)</a> plugin, which <em>automatically</em> creates complete and accurate meta tags and Schema markup for Social Sharing Optimization (SSO) and SEO.</p>